kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 ### Tempo cache

-Kiali 2.2 includes a simple tracing cache for Tempo that storages the last N elements.
+Kiali 2.2 includes a simple tracing cache for Tempo that stores the last N traces.
 By default, it is enabled and it keeps the last 200 traces.
 It can be modified in the Kiali CR with:

 ```yaml
 spec: